deepsadhi/presentation2.0/presentation/bootstrap.md

 ### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) and other Ruby dependencies with `bundle install`.
+1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v3.0.x).
    **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
+2. Install the Ruby-based syntax highlighter, [Rouge](https://github.com/jneen/rouge), with `gem install rouge`.
-2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
+3. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
 4. Open `http://localhost:9001` in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

-### Documentation for previous releases

-Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.

-[Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Contributing